 In addition to Green Up Day, we have two free downloadable educational booklets designed for grades K-2.
 To download them, visit the Contests page.
 Our poster design and writing contests, for grades K-12, also engage children in a hands-on way about the importance of litter-free living.
 Congratulations to this year’s overall poster design winner, Uma Chirkova, Grade 8, of Newbury.
 Congratulations to this year’s Writing Contest winner, Eden Morris, Grade 8, of Northfield.
 You can read and view all the 2018 winning contest entries on our 2018 Winners page.

 Support Us!
 Individuals can support us by Clicking Here to Donate Online.
 Consider including Green Up Vermont in your planned and legacy giving.
 Green Up Vermont works directly with the Vermont Community Foundation on this, so please contact them if you are interested.
 Did you know that you can give to Green Up Vermont on your Vermont State Income Tax Return on Line 29?
 Click here for more information!

 Green Up’s mission is to promote the stewardship of our state’s natural landscape and waterways and the livability of our communities by involving people in Green Up Day and raising public awareness about the benefits of a litter-free environment.

-Thank you to our 2017 Stafford and Aiken Partners!
+Thank you to our 2018 Stafford Partners: